dtbinh/Positioning/Paper/Draft.md

 _All-Maxcov ENP:_ The more polarised the subpopulation is the more inequality among the market share of firms.
 What happens when $\mu$ is large, is that the subpopulations is split, and a minority of the firms often manage to capture one-half of the market.
 This pulls down the ENP.

 _All-Maxcov:_ What happens around N=6 and N=7 ??

+We know which competitive enviroment results
+We know how the location behaviour translates into
+We know which type of competitive enviorment and   the location behaviour of the firms translate into

+ how firms locate using these decision rules.
+ The three heuristic decision rule; *sticker*, *aggregator* and *hunter* -- and the the *maxcov* decision rule, which deliberately and directly aims at maximising the market share.

+ The hypotheses come in the two-part form of *condition/forcast* rules.
+The condition part is

+The condition part specifies what states the hypothesis covers.

+The descriptor $J_j$ consists of 13 bits and each bit can take the value 1 or 0.

+, eg. `1110010011010`.

+relates to a particular state and

+The firm holds several hypothesis that fit a wide range of different situations.
+And at each iteration the firm will select the hypothesis that fit the current situation.

+And when predicting the future locate of competing firms the firm acts on the hypothesis that previously proved most accurate.

+A 13-bit descriptor of the state of each firm's location.

+The location behaviour of each firm is summerised by the state variable $J_i$.
+The state variable $J_i$ is a 13-bit discriptor.

+Out of these hypothesis often only a handfull will fit the current situation.

+These hypothesis need not fit any situation, some hypothesis might be specific and the firm will only use the hypothesis if

+The firms uses the predicted location of all competing firms to decide where it itself should locate.

+to make predictions on the future location of all competing firms.
+The firm these predictions when deciding where to locate.

+Eg. which states
+part specify h

+A firm with the _[maxcov-inductor]_ decision rule make predictions on the future location of all competing firms and uses these predictions when deciding where to locate.
+The firm maintains several hypothesise at any point in time.
+When predicting the future location of a competing firm the firms uses the hypothesis that fits the current state and that previously proved most accurate.

+Such that at each iteration only

+* current state
+* hypothesis that fit many different situations

+Eg. the hypotheses are specific to the current state, and forecast  hypothesis

+The firm retains an array of hypotheses covering a wide range of different situations, but at every iteration the firm only considers the hypotheses that the fit the current state.

+and at every iteration only considers the hypotheses that fit the current state. and at every iteration only
+The firm has

+The firm holds many hypotheses that together fit a wide range of different situations, but at every iteration it only considers the hypotheses that fit the current state.

+the hypothesis and thus which.

+The firm is endowed with $M$ number of hypotheses _[that together cover a wide range of different situations]_.
+Each hypothesis consists of two parts that jointly form a *condition/forcast* rule.
+The condition part specifies which situations trigger the forecast. _[Thus at every iteration the firm considers the hypotheses specific to the current state and ignores the remaining hypotheses.]_ To describe the current state of each firm we use a 13-bit descriptor.
+The descriptor $J_j$ summarises the location behaviour of firm $j$.

+Each bit takes the value 1 or 0 -- the value 1 if the state occured and takes the value 0 if the state is absent. _[Eg. the 13-bit descriptor may look like `1110010011010`.]_

+The descriptor is used in conjunction
+A condition then specifics which bits most be satisfied and which
+The condition `###1#####0###` will match any state where the firm is more than 0.6 standard deviations away from the population center and it position along the y-axis is not above the average of the last 16 periods.
+The value 1 require that the state described by the corresponding bit is true.
+The value 0 require that the state is false.
+And the value # matches either case.
+The # is a wildcard that matches either case.
+Three selectors are used in the conditions; 1, 0 or #.
+A 1 will match A condition consists of 13 position where each position can take the value 1, 0 or #.
+The value 1 in Th fourth position in the condition is 1, then it There are 13 corresponding positions in a condition, each taking the value 1, 0, or #.
+A 1 in the condition says that A condition has 13 positions corresponding to the bits in descriptor, There is 13 corresponding positions in a condition that take the values 1, 0, or #.
+The condition matches the current state A condition has 13 positions corresponding to the bits in descriptor.
+Each position can take the value 1, 0, or #.
+Correspondingly the condition has 13 positions and each position can take the value 1, 0, or #.
+A 1 corresponds to the condition being fulfilled, a 0 is not fulfilled, and # match either case.
+A value of 1 matches
+The condition have 13 corresponding positions where each position take the value 1, 0 or #

+Correspondently the condition that match the current state consists of 13 positions and each position take the value 1, 0 or #.
+The *condition/forcast* rule can recognise states
+Each of the 13 positions in the descriptor $J_j$ take the value 1 or 0 depending on the current location of the firm.
+E.g. the fourth position in $J_j$ takes the value 1 when firm $j$ is more than 0.6 standard deviations away from the population center.
+The tenth position in $J_j$ takes the value 1 when firm $j$ position along the y-axis is above the average of the last 16 periods. _[(along the dimension where the consumer subpopulations are in agreement).]_ Etc. Our 13-bit descripter is able to describe $2^13 = 8.192$ distinct states.